-The Stevens Office of Career Development provides career guidance and recruitment services to all undergraduate and graduate students and alumni.
+The Stevens Office of Career Development provides career guidance and recruitment services to all full time, on-campus undergraduate and graduate students and alumni.
 Information on a wide variety of careers is offered and direction is provided in the selection of a career path.
-Programming is designed to teach the job search skills necessary to access employment opportunities in today?s globally competitive environment.
+Programming is designed to teach the job search skills necessary to access employment opportunities in today's globally competitive environment.

 Professional practice is considered an important part of the Stevens education and includes cooperative education, internships, research opportunities, and industry-sponsored senior design projects.
 We expect that students will engage in one or more forms of professional practice.
 For more information on cooperative education and sponsored senior design projects, please refer to the appropriate sections in this catalogue.

 The Office of Career Development is located in the Career Center on the 6th Floor of the Wesley J. Howe Center and offers the following services: